ModelingAndDataAnalysis/Modeling_and_Data_Analysis_Course_I/README.md

 # COGS109: Modeling and Data Analysis
-*UCSD Cognitive Science course : Modeling and Data Analysis*
+*Modeling and Data Analysis, a course by Alex Simpkins Ph.D.*

-This course will be taught by [Alex Simpkins Ph.D.](mailto:a@robotics.radiantdolphinpress.com) in SS1 2023.
+This course will be taught by [Alex Simpkins Ph.D.](mailto:a@robotics.radiantdolphinpress.com).

-The Teaching Assistant is [Sagarika Sardesai](mailto:ssardesai@ucsd.edu), who is as of 2023 a Masters Student at UCSD.
+The Teaching Assistant is TBA.

-The course web page is posted at the link below, and is the source of the most up to date syllabus/information/files, etc:
+The course web page for the most recent incarnation by Dr. Simpkins is posted at the link below, and is the source of the most up to date syllabus/information/files, etc:

 [Course web site](http://casimpkinsjr.radiantdolphinpress.com/pages/cogs109_ss1_23)